Paycard Laws by State

 Author: Alice Gilman

-Paycards have emerged as another way to pay employees' wages electronically.
-A paycard is a special class of debit card on to which an employee's net wages are loaded by an employer.
+Paycards may be used to pay employees' wages electronically.
+A paycard is a type of debit card onto which an employee's net wages are loaded by an employer.
 Federal Regulation E sets the overall rules and minimum standards an employer must follow when offering paycards and other types of electronic methods of wage payment to employees (e.g., direct deposit).

 The following chart summarizes state requirements regarding wage payment by paycard and the penalties applicable to an employer that fails to comply with the law.
-Cells marked with "N/A" signify either that the state does not have a paycard law or that the issue in question does not apply under that state's law.
+Cells marked with "N/A" signify that the state does not have a paycard law or, in states that do have a paycard law, there is no provision on the particular issue.